SolidWallOfCode/txn_box/doc/txn-box.en.rst

 Here :code:`{creq-host}` is an extractor that extracts the host of the URL in the client request.
-The value of the :code:`select` key is a list of cases which consist of a :term:`comparison` and a list of directives as the value of the :code:`do` key.
+The value of the :code:`select` key is a list of cases which consist of a :comparison and a list of directives as the value of the :code:`do` key.

 The specific key :code:`match` is a comparison operator that does string comparisons between the provided string and the feature. :code:`set-preq-url` is an directive that sets the URL in the proxy